-- for people to gather while enjoying the skate park. - Enhancements to the existing bike park facilities, including new single-track bike trails located in the northeast corner of the park, between the existing bike park and the neighbors to the east.
-A picnic shelter and bike park viewing area provide places for people to gather while enjoying the bike park. - An approximately 10,000 square foot playground, similar in size to the playground at River Road Park located in the southwest corner near parking, restrooms, and a picnic shelter.
-A plaza separates the parking and the play areas. - Splash pad adjoining the play ground, in close proximity to parking, restrooms, and a picnic shelter. - 140 new parking spaces, located in two parking areas along Park Avenue NE.
+- Enhancements to the existing bike park facilities, including new single-track bike trails located in the northeast corner of the park, between the existing bike park and the neighbors to the east.
+A picnic shelter and bike park viewing area provide places for people to gather while enjoying the bike park. - An approximately 10,000 square foot playground, similar in size to the playground at River Road Park, and splash pad, located in the southwest corner near parking, restrooms, and a picnic shelter.
+A plaza separates the parking and the play areas. - 140 new parking spaces, located in two parking areas along Park Avenue NE.

-Figure 20: Design Option 2
+Figure 19: Design Option 2

-STFP TWO
+PHASE TWO

-PRFLIMINARY DESIGN OPTIONS
+PRELIMINARY DESIGN OPTIONS